isaiah/vertx-clj/README.md

 # vertx-clj

-A clojure library for vertx development.
+A clojure wrapper for vertx development.

 ## Usage

-Add [vertx-clj "0.1.0"] to your project.clj
+Add [vertx-clj "0.1.1-SNAPSHOT"] to your project.clj

 ## License